The Androids of Tara: Broadcast and reception

 The story was repeated on four consecutive Thursdays on BBC1 from 9–30 August 1979, achieving viewing figures of 6.2, 10.4, 10.4 and 9.6 million, respectively.
-The rise in figures is attributable to the ITV strike, which would continue into the seventeenth season of Doctor Who.
+The rise in figures is attributable to the ITV strike, which started on 10th August and would continue well into the upcoming seventeenth season of Doctor Who.

 In their book The Discontinuity Guide (1995), Paul Cornell, Martin Day and Keith Topping described The Androids of Tara as "Wonderful, Doctor Who as heroic romance, with plenty of swashbuckling, wit and colour."
 They particularly praised the Doctor's duel at the end and the small stakes.
 On the other hand, David J. Howe and Stephen James Walker in The Television Companion (1998) felt that the story relied on The Prisoner of Zenda, which made it "rather less engaging than the other stories of the season, coming over more as a gentle run-around than as anything particularly significant".
 They praised the premise, but wrote that there was a lack of suspense and the characters were bland, with the exception of Grendel.
 DVD Talk's Justin Felix agreed, writing that "its whimsical nature makes this episode feel more like an excursion than an advancement of the season's storyline" and described the story as "a competent albeit standard runaround".
 However, he praised Baker and the development of Romana's character.
 Felix gave the story three out of five stars.
 In 2011, Patrick Mulkern of Radio Times praised the acting and direction, but stated that it "strays too far into the 'adventure serial' territory" and lacked a sense of "real urgency or jeopardy".

 In an interview in autumn 2009, Mary Tamm considered this to be her favourite Doctor Who story as she liked the setting of Leeds Castle [in Kent], her costume, her fellow actors, and that she could play "three" parts - Romana, an android, and Princess Strella.